 Great weekend so far.
 Tomato bounty, huge vat of split pea soup, and oh, yeah, I don’t have cancer!

 So far, it’s been a pretty joyful long weekend, where the Mom Food Project is concerned.
 I had off from work Thursday and Friday, and there’s been a lot of food joy in my house.

 First, I realized this blog turned a year old a few weeks ago.
 Oops; didn’t realize it, so it came and went unheralded, but it still makes me happy.
 Also, the post before this one was my 200th!
 Again, didn’t realize.

 Another great thing: No cancer!
 Blood tests and scans all came back negative.
-My first cancer surgery was in 2007; this is great news, as you can imagine.
+My first cancer surgery was in 2007; this is great news, as you can imagine task management system.
 Okay, it has nothing to do with the blog, but I had to tell you!

 In serendipitous food news, the Berkeley Bowl (@BerkeleyBowl) tweeted yesterday that they were having a special on flats of pesticide-free tomatoes on the vine.
 About 45 cents a pound.
 I jumped on it and bought these:

 I made a big bowl of the tomato stuff with four and a half pounds of them.
 Hey, that’s from the first official post, so we’ve come full circle!

 The rest I blanched, skinned, and turned into a massive vat of tomato sauce, with onions, garlic, veggies, and olive oil (click thumbnails if you want to see bigger pics):

 And now, in the same vat, I’ve just made the mother of all pots of split pea soup, with a huge smoked turkey leg.
 It’s delicious, and it will fill my freezer.
 Recipe later, and photos, but James offered to put it away for me, and I took him up on it, so I don’t wanna bug him just now.
 He also made us grilled mozzarella sandwiches to go with it.
 He’s the best.